Description

 'The Sortino ratio, a variation of the Sharpe ratio only factors in the downside, or negative volatility, rather than the total volatility used in calculating the Sharpe ratio.
 The theory behind the Sortino variation is that upside volatility is a plus for the investment, and it, therefore, should not be included in the risk calculation.
 Therefore, the Sortino ratio takes upside volatility out of the equation and uses only the downside standard deviation in its calculation instead of the total standard deviation that is used in calculating the Sharpe ratio.'

-• Compared with SPY (0.6) in the period of the last 3 years, the excess return divided by the downside deviation of 1.22 is greater, thus better.
+• During the last 3 years, the excess return divided by the downside deviation is 1.11, which is lower, thus worse than the value of 1.3 from the benchmark.

 Ulcer: